knowit/Knowit.EPiModules.ImageScaling/README.md

 Nuget package
 ------------------------------
-The nuget package for this project is located at [EPiServer's nuget feed](https://nuget.episerver.com/en/Feed/).
-Add it to your package repositories and run Install-Package Knowit.EPiModules.ImageScaling
+The nuget package for this project used to be located at [EPiServer's nuget feed](https://nuget.episerver.com/en/Feed/), but its currently outdated for the new versions of episerver.
+Feel free to use the source code for now.

 Usage